CircuitVerse/Blog/content/posts/Vedant_Jain_Phase_1_Report.md

 ### Assignment restriction
 We already have element restrictions for the assignment i.e., to restrict the group members with the use of elements for the Project.
 But we have got quite a few complaints from professors that CircuitVerse allows cheating easily.
 For example, users can easily copy/paste any public circuit.
 They can give collaborators access to their own circuit and copy-paste etc. So it has been requested by professors to disable this feature.
-This PR enable that feature into CircuitVerse.
+This PR enables that feature into CircuitVerse.

 ![assignment](/images/vedant_gsoc22/assignment_restriction_img1.png)